Magnacarter/tap_project_plugin/readme.txt

 == Screenshots ==

 1. Customizable colors so the banner will compliment your website.
 Choose placement in the header or footer.
-2. Example of banner in the Header
+2. Example of banner in the header.
-3. Example of banner in the Footer
+3. Example of banner in the footer.

 == Changelog ==